Resolving Stanley's conjecture on $k$-fold acyclic complexes: Boolean Trees

 Furthermore, if we stop this process after $k$ iterations, we see that the minimal elements of the resulting boolean trees are precisely the faces of $\Delta^{(k+1)} \sqcup B^{(k)}$.
 We know that

 as subcomplexes, therefore the minimal elements of these boolean trees together form a subcomplex $\Delta' = \Delta^{(k+1)} \sqcup B^{(k)}$. \end{proof}

-The subcomplex $\Delta^{(k+1)} \sqcup B^{(k)}$ described in Theorem \ref{AcycBoolTreeThm} is a combinatorial witness to the subcomplex in \cite[Proposition 2.3]{St93}.
-This shows that the correct generalization of Stanley's acyclic matching is to boolean trees rather than boolean intervals.
+The subcomplex $\Delta^{(k+1)} \sqcup B^{(k)}$ described in Theorem~\ref{AcycBoolTreeThm} is a combinatorial witness to the subcomplex in \cite[Proposition 2.3]{St93}.
+This shows that a correct generalization of Stanley's acyclic matching is to boolean trees rather than boolean intervals.

 We note the similarity between the resolution of this conjecture and the Partitionability Conjecture (see, e.g., \cite{DK17, St79}).
-A complex $\Delta$ is \textbf{partitionable} if its face poset can be written as the disjoint union of boolean intervals whose maximal faces are the \textit{facets} of $\Delta$.
-Though there exist Cohen-Macaulay complexes which are not partitionable \cite{DG16}, all Cohen-Macaulay complexes do have a similar decomposition if ``boolean interval'' is replaced in the definition of partitionable with ``boolean tree'' \cite[Theorem 5.4]{DZ01}.
+A complex $\Delta$ is \emph{partitionable} if its face poset can be written as the disjoint union of boolean intervals whose maximal faces are the \textit{facets} of $\Delta$.
+Though there exist Cohen--Macaulay complexes which are not partitionable \cite{DG16}, all Cohen--Macaulay complexes do have a similar decomposition if ``boolean interval'' is replaced in the definition of partitionable with ``boolean tree'' \cite[Theorem 5.4]{DZ01}.